"Czech Donald Trump" Andrej Babiš Wins Election

 With 99.95 percent of ballots counted, Andrej Babiš’s populist party, ANO, has won a large plurality of the vote in the Czech Republic – nearly 30 percent, Czech news agency Novinky reports.

-In addition to placing Babiš in the premiership of the country, his party will take more than 80 seats in parliament, with the far-right Freedom and Direct Democracy Party (SPD) in second place and a virtual tie for third between the Pirate Party and Social Democrats (ODS).
+In addition to placing Babiš in the premiership of the country, his party will take 78 seats in parliament, with Civic Democratic Party (ODS) in second place and a virtual tie for third between the Pirate Party and the far-right Freedom and Direct Democracy Party (SPD).

 Babiš, a businessman who made a fortune in the post-communist 1990s with his holding company Agrofert, founded ANO in 2011 on an explicitly anti-establishment agenda, promising to fight corruption, take on unemployment, and speak in a variety of ways for widespread distrust of bureaucrats in Prague and Brussels (ANO, which means “yes” in Czech, is also an acronym for Akce nespokojených občanů or “Action of Dissatisfied Citizens”).
 His signature outreach strategy is to hand out donuts at busy metro stations in Prague.